 Imad Alarechi

-Because the Technical Infrastructure placement is rotation based, it’s given me the chance to work with several different teams in the department.
-This included the Workspace and Internal Platforms teams, as well as first- and second-line technical support, where I helped to provide a first-class trouble-shooting service to Baillie Gifford’s employees around the globe.
+Because the graduate programme is rotation-based, it’s allowed me to work with several different departments.
+This has included the Workspace and Internal Platforms teams, as well as first—and second-line technical support, where I provided troubleshooting services to Baillie Gifford’s employees around the globe.

-I really enjoyed the variety of tasks and learning opportunities that were available from day one.
-I had the chance to complete a number of overviews on various technologies for the Infrastructure Service Delivery team and I also worked within the Internal Platforms team on identifying overallocated resources.
-And, when I was involved in the project with the Workspace team to help colleagues migrate from old laptops to newer ones, I was given responsibility for some of the migration myself.
+I really enjoyed the various tasks and learning opportunities available from day one.
+I had the chance to complete several overviews of different technologies for the Infrastructure Service Delivery Team and worked with the Internal Platforms Team to identify overallocated resources.
+When I was involved in the project with the Workspace Team to help colleagues migrate from old laptops to newer ones, I was responsible for some of the migration myself.

 Technical infrastructure caught your eye?